 The top left and top right panels of Figure 5 show, respectively, how QE purchases in the home country affect the home and foreign term structures at time zero and how they affect the exchange rate over time.
 The bottom left and right panels show the same for QE purchases in the foreign country.
-The coloring and units are the same as in Figure 4.
+The coloring, units and confidence intervals are as in Figure 4.
 Figure 5 sets arbitrageur risk aversion a to 40.
 When a = 10, the effects are one-quarter of those in the figure.

-QE purchases have sizeable effects on the term structure in the country where they originate: they reduce intermediate yields by between 40-50bps.
-The mid-point of this estimate and of the one for a=10 is about 30bps, slightly lower than in the literature: according to Wiliams (2014), a consensus estimate is that QE purchases of 10% of GDP reduce the ten-year yield by 35-65bps.
+QE purchases have sizeable effects on domestic yields: they reduce the ten-year yield by 35-45 bps and the thirty-year yield by 65-80 bps.
+These estimates, derived for a=40, align with the literature: according to Wiliams (2014), a consensus estimate is that QE purchases of 10% of GDP reduce the ten-year yield by 35-65 bps.